Ganesha2282882/blang/README.md

 To build it, mark the `build1` file executable.

 Then, execute like a shell script.

+`build1` is used instead of `build` to prevent conflict.
 ## For Windows:
 There is actually an installer.
 See [this guide](https://github.com/Ganesha2282882/blang/raw/main/download_win_setup.mp4) to use the installer.
 It will install to the path `C:\blang`.
 But, before you do anything from the guide, open the file `blang_windows_setup.cmd`.

-`build1` is used instead of `build` to prevent conflict.
+### Uninstalling
+Follow the steps as the guide above, but do it with `blang_windows_uninstaller.cmd`.
 # Help
 Go to the [Wiki](https://github.com/Ganesha2282882/blang/wiki).